visualdensity/python-package/README.md

 Python Modules Example
 ======================

+Sample package to shows the structure typical pyhon package.
+It answers questions like how do one create subpackages, what is the `__init__.py` is used for and what is supposed to be in the `__init__.py` file.

-Sample package to showhwo structure your pyhon modules.
-To use, try the following:
+This package works, just that it does not do much.
+To give it a run, try the following:

     from mainpackage import *